-I also represent many emerging growth and middle market, generally privately held companies, serving in the role of outside general counsel to these companies and as a trusted business advisor to management.
-In that role, I advise senior management on important legal and business issues they face and coordinate other firm attorneys, including litigators, labor lawyers and tax lawyers when necessary, or directly represent these clients in debt and equity financings, joint ventures, strategic alliances, mergers, acquisitions and dispositions and their other requirements.
+I represent numerous emerging growth and middle market, generally privately held companies, serving in the role of outside general counsel to these companies and as a trusted business advisor to management.
+In that role, I advise senior management on important legal and business issues they face and, in addition to representing them on their financing needs, coordinate other firm attorneys, including litigators, labor lawyers, real estate lawyers and tax lawyers when necessary.

 What do you see on the horizon?

 While there is always “event risk” in the market and there is significant uncertainty with the new administration, business activity should remain brisk and there should be significant liquidity in the market, particularly for strong middle and upper middle market companies.
 Interest rates will likely trend upward but this should not restrain growth.